 Classic Heavyweight 1967-1980.

-The 1978-79 expansion continued all the way up to reference 322 Iran, who were added for the 1978 World Cup.
+The 1978 expansion of teams continued all the way up to reference 321, including all the C500 home international teams at the end of the run.
+The 1979 catalogue saw just one additional team, reference 322 Iran, which was added for the 1978 World Cup.

-The 1981 range sees the first classic machine prints on the new lightweight, of which the complicated 329 England is a stunning example.
-In England, this range invariably turns up in the lightweight figure, but the Italian catalogues of the early 1980s do still show some of these kits in heavyweight form, and these have been added to this page for the sake of completeness.
-If anyone has a heavyweight in these colours, please let me know.
+The 1981 range continued this theme, and saw the first classic lightweight machine prints, of which the complicated 329 England was a stunning example.
+This kit would simply be impractical to hand-paint for mass production.
+However, as the Italian catalogues of the early 1980s do still show some of these kits in heavyweight form, these have been added to this page for the sake of completeness.
+However, the big h/w collecting sites seem to include few, if any convincing examples.
+It could be that Parodi painted the teams for their catalogue pictures using their existing stock (as many hybrids are included) before the real teams arrived.
+If anyone has a true heavyweight in these colours, please let me know.

 Dating information - the date in brackets is the final year that a team appeared as a lightweight figure.

 The 1980 and 1981 Ranges - Teams 323-359.

 As I have mentioned before, the Italian catalogues of the 1980s-90s are illustrated with actual figures, and some of the teams in the 323-359 range are clearly illustrated with standard heavyweight figures.
 This suggests that some of these teams were sold in Italy in this figure.
 In addition, long-term Subbuteo collector (and sometime SSG employee) Paul Lloyd has told me that all the 1981 teams were painted in all three figure types (h/w, l/w and zombie).
 However, evidence on the ground suggests otherwise and I am becoming doubtful that these were officially released.